ArthurHeitmann/arctic_shift/api/README.md

 ## Other notes

+### **Rate limiting**

+If you're a normal user and only make a couple requests per second, you have nothing to worry about.

+But if you make excessive requests, you might get rate limited.
+Look at the `X-RateLimit-Remaining` header to see how many request are remaining. `X-RateLimit-Reset` shows when the rate limit is reset.
+Rate limits can change at any time.

+Remember, this is a free service, so be considerate.
+If you want to process massive amounts of data, use the monthly dumps instead.

 ### **Query timeout**

 If you receive the message `"Query timed out"`, you probably used a parameter combination that I haven't optimized.